-1.1 This strategy defines the Council's approach to making and holding investments, other than those made for normal treasury management purposes.
-The latter are described in the annual treasury management strategy.
+- 1.1 This strategy defines the Council's approach to making and holding investments, other than those made for normal treasury management purposes.
+The latter are described in the annual treasury management strategy. - 1.2 The strategy is essentially the same as Council approved last year.